jototland/stackedit_workspace/statistikknotater/estimation.md

 The p-value is the probability of getting a result as extreme as the observed result, assuming the null hypothesis is true.

-### Calculate [-value for known theoretical distribution in R
+### Calculate p-value for known theoretical distribution in R

-Use the `p`-functions.
+To calculate p-value in R, use the `p`-functions.

-For a one-tailed test: If we know that something is normally distributed, convert to Z-score, select the proper tail, and
+For a one-tailed test: If we know that something is normally distributed, convert to observation to Z-score, select the proper tail, and calculate:

 `pnorm(zscore, lower.tail=...)`